Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Nested latent class models for VA data

-\item \emph{Domain-cause-level mixture}: We let $ \bmeta_c \sim \mbox{Dirichlet}(\alpha_\eta \bm m_{c}), $ where $m_{cg}$ is the fraction of deaths from domain $g$ among all deaths due to cause $c$.
-The domain-cause-level mixture allows cause-specific shrinkage of mixing weights so that $\blambda^{(0)}_c$ is encouraged to be more similar to those weights in domains with larger sample sizes for cause $c$. \end{enumerate}
+\item \emph{Domain-cause-level mixture}: The simple domain-level mixture formulation can be too restrictive when the cause-of-death distributions are unbalanced, as the symptom distributions in the target domain are assumed to be similar to the domains with large $\eta$ conditional on any cause, including those rarely observed in these domains.
+Instead, we can perform cause-specific partial pooling by letting $ \bmeta_c \sim \mbox{Dirichlet}(\balpha^{(c)}_{\eta}). $ We specify the concentration parameters to be $\balpha^{(c)}_{\eta} = \balpha_\eta m_{cg}$, where $m_{cg}$ is the fraction of deaths from domain $g$ among all deaths due to cause $c$.
+This domain-cause-level mixture encourages $\blambda^{(0)}_c$ to be similar to the corresponding weights in domains with larger sample sizes for cause $c$.
+When domain-level covariates exist, $\balpha^{(c)}_{\eta}$ can also be parameterized as proportional to other domain-level similarity measures. \end{enumerate}

 With a sufficient number of latent classes, both the single-domain and multi-domain models can capture the data distribution in the training data equally well.
 The advantage of the multi-domain model, however, is in the out-of-domain prediction, as $\blambda^{(0)}$ can be estimated with more flexibility.
-The weighted mixture representations could also quantify the similarity between the target and existing training domains in terms of the decomposition of latent classes within causes, as discussed in Section \ref{sec:results-phmrc}.
+The similarity parameter, $\bmeta$, quantifies the similarity between the target and existing training domains in terms of the decomposition of latent classes within causes, as illustrated in Section \ref{sec:results-phmrc}.